The Evolution of Pathogen Testing for Environmental Monitoring Programs

 As we discussed, it is currently prohibitively expensive and time-consuming to read the entire DNA sequence of every organism in your lab.
 Instead, similarity analysis through targeted sequencing examines the nucleotides at several specific locations of the genome.
 In other words, this method samples only the important parts of the genome necessary for the purposes at hand: distinguishing pathogens from a plethora of potential species and strains.
 Plus, unlike PFGE, ribotyping, and WGS, Similarity Analysis does not require isolation and can be done at the same time as screening.

 Geneticists choose specific locations because those regions tend to have variants that distinguish one subspecies of a pathogen from another.
 The number of regions will vary based on the assay.
 Generally speaking, it looks at more regions than ribotyping, but it won’t read the entire genome as WGS does.
+(To see how Similarity Analysis performs compared to automated ribotyping, please contact us.)

 So, let’s use an overly simplified example.
 Imagine that we have two samples that are positive for Listeria.
 In Sample A, we sequence one specific region, which reads “AGTCATCGA.”
 In Sample B, we sequence that same specific region, but it reads “AGTCTTACA.”
 As you can see, Sample A and Sample B do not match.
 So, they would be considered different subtypes of Listeria (Of course, an NGS platform will look at many more nucleotides across many more regions).